We women pride ourselves on our ability to multitask.

 My partner Craig gets up at 5 AM, I was starting at 7 AM so I figured there was no point in going back to sleep.

-9:50 AM I head off to my 10 AM appointment, which mind you is only 5 minutes away.
+Working till 9.30am at 9:50am I head home, only 5 minutes away.
 At 10am I’m still happily driving but where?

 I found myself about 5 km past my scheduled destination, driving along the stunning Mornington Peninsula esplanade to an unknown destination.